Buy the property.

 Keeping your money working

-Pay a fee.
-Keep your money available in savings, offset, or investments.
+Pay a one-off fee.
+Keep cash in savings, offset, or investments.

 Choose Property